mnl359/workshop-terraform/README.md

 - https://github.com/williammunozr/terraform-ansible-aws-catsndogs
 - https://github.com/williammunozr/nodejs_catsndogs.git

-Even if you fork my repositories or don't, you will need a copy at least of the Terraform one.
+Even if you fork my repositories or don't, you will need a copy at least the Terraform one.
 Assuming you have git command installed, execute the following command:

 ```
 $ git clone https://github.com/williammunozr/terraform-ansible-aws-catsndogs